walknuts/steveswift.com.au/_people/03-ben-swift.md

 permalink: /people/ben-swift/
 ---

-Ben is an expert in turning data into insight using the latest tecniques from data science and machine learning.
+Ben is an expert in turning data into insight using the latest techniques from data science and machine learning.
 With a PhD in Computer Science from the Australian National University, Ben has 15 years experience as a software engineer, data analyst, researcher and educator.